ronanb95/ronanb95/README.md

 My name is Ronan Byrne and I am from Dublin, Ireland.
 I am an experienced software developer (Java / Spring) having spent over a year at Citi Bank, Dublin.

-In late 2020 I graduated with an MSc in Computer Science from University College Dublin (UCD).
+In late 2020 I graduated with a First Class Honours Degree form an MSc in Computer Science from University College Dublin (UCD).
 As part of my time studying I worked on some exciting projects, some of which can be seen below.
 For example, I am particularly proud of my thesis project, DublinBus.
 Since graduating I have been working as a Backend Engineer (Java / Spring) with Citi Bank, Dublin.

 The technologies that can be seen on the projects displayed on this profile include: